Public Health Resources

-Indiana’s law prohibiting abortion in most cases took effect on September 15, 2022.
-ICADV remains deeply troubled by the impacts that this law will have on survivors of domestic violence, and particularly on the disproportionate impact the law will have on survivors of color.
-Going forward, we will continue to advocate for women’s rights to make decisions about their own bodies and health.
-In the meantime we want to provide clear information about the law, and resources for abortion care.
+Indiana’s law prohibiting abortion in most cases took effect on September 15, 2022, and was paused due to lawsuits before going into effect again on August 1, 2023.
+ICADV remains deeply troubled by the impacts this law will have on survivors of domestic violence, particularly on the disproportionate impact the law will have on survivors of color.
+We will continue to advocate for women’s rights to make decisions about their bodies and health.
+In the meantime, we want to provide clear information about the law and resources for abortion care.
 Information will continue to be updated as it becomes available.

 We know that the restrictions, prohibitions, and timelines in the new law are confusing.
 Here is an overview of the legal changes enacted: